0xProject/0x-mesh/blockwatch/SPECIFICATION.md

 ### EthWatch

 Watches for changes in ETH balances of interest and emits events whenever they change.
+Current implementation uses a ETH balance batch fetcher contract that can fetch up to 4000 balances per `eth_call`.

 ### Sharing